 This song has been stuck in my head for weeks.
 It shows up in unexpected at random moments as time passes; walking down my stairs, walking up the stairs, sipping my morning coffee, sipping my afternoon coffee, wrestling kids to get dressed, wrestling kids to get undressed, when reading and when writing.

-As I reflect on the last couple months of “shelter in place”, I see myself making swift transitions.
-I went from working in my quite office to shoving crafts and toys aside to create a semi-functional workspace in a much less inaudible environment.
-I suddenly became my daughter’s teacher and was quite thrilled with my own 1st grade level skills.
-I began my first graduate level course which I have found to be both relevant and intriguing.
-In retrospect, I’m doing swell.
+As I reflect on the last couple of months of “shelter in place”, I see myself making “swift” transitions.
+I went from working in my quiet office to shoving crafts and toys aside to create a semi-functional workspace in a much less inaudible environment.
+I suddenly became my daughter’s teacher and was quite thrilled with my own 1st-grade academic skills.
+I began my first graduate-level course which I found to be both relevant and intriguing.
+In retrospect, I was doing swell.

 Or so I thought…